jbarr33/microsoft-graph-docs/content/walkthroughs/consumer/uwp.md

 # Call Microsoft Graph in a universal Windows 10 app

-This article describes the tasks required to get an access token from the [v2 authentication endpoint](https://graph.microsoft.io/en-us/docs/authorization/converged_auth) and call the Microsoft Graph.
+This article describes the tasks required to get an access token from the [v2.0 authentication endpoint](https://graph.microsoft.io/en-us/docs/authorization/converged_auth) and call Microsoft Graph.
 It walks you through the code inside the [Microsoft Graph Connect Sample for UWP (REST)](https://github.com/microsoftgraph/uwp-csharp-connect-rest-sample) and [Microsoft Graph Connect Sample for UWP (Library)](https://github.com/microsoftgraph/uwp-csharp-connect-sample) samples to explain the main concepts that you have to implement in an app that uses Microsoft Graph.
-The article also describes how to access the Microsoft Graph by using both raw REST calls and the [Microsoft Graph Client Library](http://www.nuget.org/packages/Microsoft.Graph/).
+The article also describes how to access Microsoft Graph by using both raw REST calls and the [Microsoft Graph Client Library](http://www.nuget.org/packages/Microsoft.Graph/).

 You can download both versions of the app that you'll create in this walkthrough from these GitHub repos: